btskinner/rworkshop/_modules/eda_one.md

                                    female
                                         2

-Ok.
+Okay.
 In this data set, male students are coded as 1 and female students are coded as 2.

 > #### Quick exercise